Chess Tutor

 echo $text;

 White has a decisive material advantage.
 White has a slightly better control of the center.
-The white pieces are significantly better connected.
-The white player is pressuring a little bit more squares than its opponent.
-White has a slight absolute pin advantage.
+The white player is pressuring more squares than its opponent.
+White has an absolute pin advantage.
 White has the bishop pair.
+Black's king can be checked so it is vulnerable to forced moves.
+Black's king has more safe squares to move to than its counterpart.
 The knight on e6 is pinned shielding the king so it cannot move out of the line of attack because the king would be put in check.
-Overall, 6 heuristic evaluation features are favoring White while 0 are favoring Black.
+Overall, 5 evaluation features are favoring White.

 A heuristic evaluation is a quick numerical estimate of a chess position that suggests who may be better without considering checkmate.
 Please note that a heuristic evaluation is not the same thing as a chess calculation.
 Heuristic evaluations are often correct but may fail as long as they are based on probabilities more than anything else.